Equivalence relations invariant under group actions: Preliminaries

-The theorem also has a counterpart for definable groups (as did the main results of \cite{KR14,KM14}).
-This can be seen as an analogue of Fact~\ref{fct:miller_thm}. \begin{fct}[{\cite[Corollary 5.7]{KPR15}}] Assume the language is countable.
+The theorem also has a counterpart for definable groups (as did the main results of \cite{KR16,KM14}), which we generalise in Corollary~\ref{cor:smt_def}. \begin{fct}[{\cite[Corollary 5.7]{KPR15}}] Assume the language is countable.
 Suppose that $G$ is a definable group and $H\leq G$ subgroup of bounded index, invariant over a countable set $A$.
 Suppose in addition that $K\geq H$ is a type-definable subgroup of $G$.
-Then $E_H\restr_{K}$ is smooth if and only if $H$ is type-definable (where $E_H$ is the relation on $G$ of lying in the same left coset of $H$.) \end{fct}
+Then $E_H\restr_{K}$ is smooth if and only if $H$ is type-definable (where $E_H$ is the relation on $G$ of lying in the same left coset of $H$.)\xqed{\lozenge} \end{fct}

 (Note that in \cite{KPR15}, $G$ and $H$ were invariant over $\emptyset$, but this is an equivalent formulation, as we can add countably many parameters as constants to the language.)